 By: Michelle Obama

 Do I really need to explain why you should read this book?
-Go to the library or your closest book store and learn how Michelle’s Chicago upbringing and
+Go to the library or your closest book store and learn how Michelle’s Chicago upbringing and strong sense of community helped shape her into one of if not THE greatest first ladies to grace the white house.

 “There Are More Beautiful Things Than Beyonce”